pagkly/Zed/Investopedia4/How the Delphi Method Works.md

 The Delphi method seeks to aggregate opinions from a diverse set of experts, and it can be done without having to bring everyone together for a physical meeting.
 Since the responses of the participants are anonymous, individual panelists don't have to worry about repercussions for their opinions.
 Consensus can be reached over time as opinions are swayed, making the method very effective.

 However, while the Delphi method allows for commentary from a diverse group of participants, it does not result in the same sort of interactions as a live discussion.
 A live discussion can sometimes produce a better example of consensus, as ideas and perceptions are introduced, broken down and reassessed.
 Response times with the Delphi method can be long, which slows the rate of discussion.
-It is also possible that the information received back from the experts will provide no innate value.
+It is also possible that the information received back from the experts [[Will|will]] provide no innate value.